 The Language Centre also provide short study skills courses, which are available to all students.
 These can be particularly useful for students with disabilities who want to know how to best use their time and energy when studying in higher education.

 Student Health Service

 All QMUL students are encouraged to register with the on-site GP surgery through the Student Health Service at Mile End.

 Support from the Disability and Dyslexia Service

-QMUL has three dedicated resource rooms for disabled students: one in the library at the Mile End campus which was enlarged during the recent Library refurbishment, one in the School of Law at the Lincoln's Inn Fields campus and one in the Bancroft Building.
-All three rooms contain a number of networked PCs, screenreading and magnification software and other hardware aimed at the disabled user including an HD CCTV, Braille embossers and height adjustable desks.
+QMUL has three dedicated resource rooms for disabled students: one in the library at the Mile End campus which was recently enlarged, one in the School of Law at the Lincoln's Inn Fields campus and one in the Francis Bancroft Building.
+All three rooms contain a number of networked PCs, screenreading and magnification software and other hardware aimed at the disabled user including an HD CCTV, and height adjustable desks.

 In addition, the text-to-speech program ClaroRead Plus and the mindmapping tool MindView are networked across the Teaching Service, which is available to all QMUL students.